1qh/sad/en/en.md

 Determining classes involving in use cases (1)

-The use cases are studied (analyzed) to determine the classes that participate in each of these use cases
+use cases are studied (analyzed) to determine the classes that participate in each of these use cases

-The classes that participate in use case are called the analysis classes, including 3 types:
+classes that participate in use case are called analysis classes, including 3 types:
 Boundary class
 Control class
 Entity class